Banking Crisis Ahead?

 After more than five years of near-zero repo activity, the New York Federal Reserve has pumped over $420 billion into Wall Street banks since mid-2025 and removed all aggregate borrowing limits in a December 2025 policy change that went virtually unreported by major financial media.
 Pulitzer Prize–winning investigative reporter David Cay Johnston and economist James S. Henry broke the story at DCReport.org.

-01 What’s Verified
+01 What’s Verified and Real

-02 What’s Disputed or Unproven
+02 What’s Disputed or Speculative

-03 The Structural Problem Nobody Denies
+03 The Structural Problem: Corporate Socialism

 Johnston’s most important point isn’t about any single silver trade or repo operation.
 It’s about a system designed to privatize profits and socialize losses — and the absence of anyone capable of managing what happens when the bets go wrong.